Suraya Marshall

-Air Vice-Marshal Suraya Antonia Marshall, (born 1973) is a senior Royal Air Force officer.
-She served as Air Officer Commanding No. 2 Group RAF from October 2021 to March 2024, and was appointed Assistant Chief of the Air Staff in June 2024.
+Air Marshal Suraya Antonia Marshall, (born 1973) is a senior Royal Air Force officer.
+She served as Air Officer Commanding No. 2 Group RAF from October 2021 to March 2024, Assistant Chief of the Air Staff from June 2024 to November 2025, and was appointed Deputy Commander Cyber & Specialist Operations Command in November 2025.

 Early life and education

 Marshall born in 1973 in York, Yorkshire, England.
 She was educated at Queen Margaret's School, York, a private school.
 She then studied law at University of Nottingham, graduating with a Bachelor of Laws (LLB) degree in 1994.
 While at university, she was a member of the East Midlands University Air Squadron.

 Military career

 Marshall joined the Royal Air Force (RAF) as a navigator, and was commissioned with the rank of pilot officer on 9 October 1994.
 She completed an MA from King's College London in 2000.
 She flew in the Tornado F3, and in 2000 became the first woman to pass the Qualified Weapons Instructor Course for the Tornado F3.
 She served as Officer Commanding of No. 92 Squadron RAF and No. 55 Squadron RAF.
 She was Director of Coalition Air Operations in the Middle East and Afghanistan during 2019.

 In November 2019, Marshall was appointed Commandant of the Royal Air Force College Cranwell, the RAF's aircrew and officer training academy, holding the rank of air commodore.
 On 6 October 2021 she was promoted to air vice-marshal and appointed Air Officer Commanding No. 2 Group: she is the first woman to command one of the RAF's two operational groups.
 As of November 2021, she is the highest ranking BAME person in the British military.
 She was appointed a Commander of the Order of the British Empire in the 2022 Birthday Honours.

 In May 2024, Marshall was announced as the next Assistant Chief of the Air Staff, in succession to Air Vice-Marshal Tim Jones.
 She took up the appointment in June 2024.

-Marshall will become Deputy Commander Cyber and Specialist Operations Command in December 2025.
+Marshall was promoted to air marshal and appointed Deputy Commander Cyber & Specialist Operations Command on 28 November 2025.